 The best outcomes are achieved when the surgeon, nurses, therapists, and the patient join forces to meet the patient's goals.
 With this in mind, Community Hospital offers a free and comprehensive class that covers everything a patient needs to know before undergoing joint replacement.
-Patients and their loved ones are highly encouraged to take the class at least a week prior to the scheduled surgery.
+Staff will help patients and their loved ones to register for the class prior to the scheduled surgery.

-During the class, a team of nurses, therapists, and discharge planners explain in detail what a patient can expect before, during, and after joint replacement surgery, and answer questions the patient may have about the short hospital stay.
-They also provide helpful tips to make your recovery as smooth as possible.
-Participants invariably report how much they benefited from the class.
+During the class, the Orthopedic Center's Joint Replacement Program coordinator explains in detail what a patient can expect before, during, and after joint replacement surgery, and answers questions you may have about the short hospital stay.
+She will provide helpful tips to make your recovery as smooth as possible.
+Participants routinely report how much they benefited from the class.

 Community Hospital has teams of operating room nurses and technicians dedicated to orthopedic surgeries and state-of-the art surgical suites equipped with the most modern tools.
 To reduce the risks of complications, before surgery you will meet with a nurse practitioner, who will perform an 11-point risk assessment of your health history and work with your doctors to address any issues.

 Recovery in the hospital

-The day after your surgery, you will begin to use your new joint.
-A physical therapist will see you twice daily, will help you out of bed for a short walk, assisted by a walker or crutches and begin exercises.
+The day of your surgery, you will begin to use your new joint.
+A therapist will help you out of bed for a short walk.
+You will be assisted by a walker or crutches and begin exercises.
 While in the hospital, you will begin work on how to get out of bed by yourself, dressing, and safely using the bathroom.
-A respiratory therapist will also work with you on breathing exercises.
+A respiratory therapist may also work with you on breathing exercises.

-When you go home, you will gradually increase your activity over the next three months, and you will continue physical therapy to rebuild strength in your new joint and surrounding muscles.
-Additionally, an occupational therapist will work with you to make accommodations for any activities to best use your new joint.
+When you go home, you will gradually increase your activity and continue physical therapy to rebuild strength in your new joint and surrounding muscles.
+Your physical therapist will also assess for any additional care needs you might have and communicate to your doctor.

-After three months, most patients have made a full recovery from hip or knee surgery, and shoulder replacement patients have started to regain their arm mobility.
+After three months or less, most patients have made a full recovery from hip or knee surgery, and shoulder replacement patients have started to regain their arm mobility.